 Under GLRI Action Plan IV, GLRI federal agencies, states, Tribes and their partners will prioritize maintaining the benefits of previously completed aquatic and terrestrial invasive species control projects so that infestations do not reappear.
-Funding to disadvantaged and other communities with environmental justice concerns and partners that maintain stewardship of completed projects, provide access to project sites for recreation and provide employment opportunities and educational experiences to residents will be prioritized.
-Additionally, living alongside bakaan ingoji gaa-ondaadag, which means "that which comes from somewhere else and now resides here" and who are sometimes referred to as "non-local beings" (i.e., non-native species), may be considered based on lessons learned from previous control projects.
+Funding to underserved communities and partners that maintain stewardship of completed projects, provide access to project sites for recreation and provide employment opportunities and educational experiences to residents will be prioritized.
+Additionally, living alongside bakaan ingoji gaa-ondaadag, which means "that which comes from somewhere else and now resides here" who are sometimes referred to as "non-local beings" (i.e., non-native species), may be considered based on lessons learned from previous control projects.